hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review.md

 [rc_training10@login01 ~]$
 ```

+> `ssh` stands for secure shell.
+All of the information (like your password) going between your computer and the O2 login computer is encrypted when using `ssh`.
+>
 > A "node" on a cluster is essentially a computer in the cluster of computers.
 >
-> A login node is only to enable users to log in, it is not meant to be used for any actual work/computing.
+> A login node's only function is to enable users to log in to a cluster, it is not meant to be used for any actual work/computing.

 ### Connecting to a *compute* node on O2